The 3 Key Changes to ISO 9001 Compliance and What this Means for Force and Torque Instrumentation

 The image above is a normal distribution showing a 50.1 % probability of calling the measurement good when it is not.
 The uncertainty of the measurement must be considered when evaluating risk.

-Avoiding risk, both consumer and producer should be considered.
+In avoiding risk, both consumer and producer should be considered.
 Measurement Uncertainty and the resolution of the Unit being tested should be considered when making statements of compliance.
 (ISO 9001 Clause 9.1.3 Analysis and Evaluation: The organization shall analyze and evaluate appropriate data and information arising from monitoring and measurement.

 The results of the analysis shall be used to evaluate;